Are you looking for just the right red flowering tree for your landscape for a pop of color?

 The flower buds of the Red Dogwood Tree form in the late fall and persist through the winter.
 They look a lot like small onions, and they are covered with hairy scales.
 Flower buds are usually at the tips of branches, so damage to any part of the branch during the winter prevents spring flowering.

-The Red Dogwood’s flowers are visited by butterflies and bumblebees.
-Its red fruits are a favorite food of songbirds that stay through the winter.
+Butterflies and bumblebees visit the Red Dogwood’s flowers, and its red fruits are a favorite food of songbirds that stay through the winter.

-Even though Red Dogwood is an understory tree in natural settings, it grows best in locations where it receives full sun for at least 4 hours per day.
+Although Red Dogwood is typically an understory tree in natural settings, it grows best in locations that receive full sun for at least four hours per day.
 Red Dogwoods are fussy about their soil.
 They need soil with lots of organic matter and a pH of 5 to 6.5.
 They do not grow in alkaline, hard pan, or rocky soils.
-Red Dogwood Trees do not stand up to air pollution, and they are highly susceptible to damage from deer when they are young.
+Red Dogwood Trees are not resilient to air pollution and are highly susceptible to damage from deer, especially when young.

 Dogwood trees of all varieties are prone to canker disease, leaf spot, powdery mildew, and bacterial leaf scorch.

 Plant Red Dogwood Trees in children’s gardens, pollinator gardens, or next to patios.
 They are adapted to USDA Hardiness Zones 5 through 9.
-To be sure you are getting a cultivar that has red flowers, choose “Cherokee Chief” (don’t confuse it with “Cherokee Daybreak” or “Cherokee Princess,” which have white flowers) or “Sweetwater Red.”
+To ensure you obtain a cultivar with red flowers, select “Cherokee Chief” (note that it differs from “Cherokee Daybreak” and “Cherokee Princess,” which have white flowers), or “Sweetwater Red.”

 Red flowering gums are fast-growing evergreen trees that put on a spectacular display of red flowers in the summer, not in the spring.
 Their flowers are so abundant that they hide the foliage.
 Nectar-loving bees, butterflies, birds, and bats come to the tree at all hours of the day and night.
 The red flowers mature into large, urn-shaped fruits that persist on the tree for about a year before they fall to the ground.